Right to information

 Government information is any record:

-- held by a private sector entity or the State Records Authority, to which NSW Treasury has immediate access rights
+- held by a private sector entity or the State Records Authority, to which the Department of Premier and Cabinet has immediate access rights

-- in the possession or under the control of a NSW Treasury officer
+- in the possession or under the control of a Department of Premier and Cabinet officer

 A record can be any document or other source of information compiled, recorded, or stored in hard copy or electronic form or in any other manner or by any other means.